-- Students are encouraged to discuss their projects with the professor throughout the course, and especially during travel. - 2.
+- 1. Each student must sign up for a research topic before we leave Boston, and students are encouraged to discuss their projects with the professor throughout the course. - 2.
 Structural and mechanics matter, as do citations and references.
 The paper should include a bibliography that includes at least five recent items, and at least two of these should be two journal articles.
-The articles must be dated since 2012.
+The articles must be dated since 2010.
 Please use APA format.
 Wikipedia is not a scholarly source of information, and should not be used in your references. - 3.
 The paper is due at noon on Friday, 1 June 2018.
 You may submit your paper in hard copy or by email.